School of Engineering

 The course selection procedure varies in the different degree programs.

 There are different pathways (1-2 semester for exchange students)

 The respective subject combinations are specified in a Learning Agreement, which can be found in the handbook and must be confirmed by your home institution.
 You will have a workload of 30 ECTS credits per semester.

 There is no predetermined study program for incoming Architecture students.
 The lectures will be taught in German and we will tailor an individual program for you.
 Please check the module descriptions in the handbook and send us your subject nomination.
 According to your preselection, we will prepare your Learning Agreement to have it confirmed by both you and your home university.
 Please note that your workload should not exceed 30 ECTS credits.
 If your home university agrees, German language courses may be part of your workload.
-Of course you are welcome to study in our International Built Environmental Pathway in English.

 There is no predetermined study program for incoming Geoinformatics students.
 The lectures will be taught in German and we will tailor an individual program for you.
 Please check the module descriptions in the handbook and send us your subject nomination.
 According to your preselection, we will prepare your Learning Agreement to have it confirmed by both you and your home university.
 Please note that your workload should not exceed 30 ECTS credits.
 If your home university agrees, German language courses may be part of your workload.

 In general, you may stay at any one of the residential units.
 Information about the different residences is available on page 20 of the handbook.
 Applications are only accepted online.
 You will received detailed information after nomination by your home university.

 Student Services (Studierendenwerk) in Mainz is responsible for accommodations.